NetizenCorp/OpenVAS-Docker/Readme.md

 Visit out Website: https://www.netizen.net

-# OpenVAS with OSPd Docker Image
+# Remote OpenVAS Docker Image
 ### Latest Version: 21.4.4

 This image is designed for use with our GVM image located here: [GVM-Docker](https://github.com/NetizenCorp/GVM-Docker).
 This image is backwards compatiable with 21.4.0-3.
 Information on setting up can be retrieved by emailing info@netizen.net.